Azure/azure-powershell/src/Batch/Batch/help/Get-AzBatchSupportedImage.md

 ...
 ```

-The first command gets a Batch account context that contains access keys for your subscription by using **Get-AzBatchAccountKeys**.
+The first command gets a Batch account context that contains access keys for your subscription by using **Get-AzBatchAccountKey**.
 The command stores the context in the $Context variable to use in the next command.
 The second command gets all available supported images for that Batch account.